-Double Immunodiffusion, otherwise known as Ouchterlony double diffusion, agar gel immunodiffusion or passive double immunodiffusion, is useful for the analysis of antigens and antibodies.
-In double immunodiffusion, both the antibody and antigen are allowed to diffuse into the gel.
-The antibodies react with specific antigens forming large antigen-antibody complexes which can be observed as a line of precipitate.
+Double Immunodiffusion (DID) is useful for the analysis of antigens and antibodies.
+This method is also known as Ouchterlony double diffusion, agar gel immunodiffusion or passive double immunodiffusion.
+In DID, both the antibody and antigen are allowed to diffuse into the gel.
+The antibodies react with specific antigens, forming large antigen-antibody complexes which can be observed as a line of precipitate.
 The pattern of the lines that form can determine whether the antigens are the same.

 - Assay buffer